-- The employee will contribute 50% of any hourly increase up to 10% of the total hourly base rate and the Port will contribute 50% of any hourly increase. - Once employee contributions have reached 10% of the total hourly base rate, future increases shall be split 10% paid by the employee and 90% paid by the Port. - The employee's share of the monthly contribution will be a pre-tax deduction subject to the monthly contribution cap of 155 hours.
+Any increases to the healthcare hourly contribution Base Rate of \$7.45 that is necessary to match the healthcare contribution rate in effect in the Inside Construction Agreement after June 1, 2014 shall be shared 50% by the employee and 50% by the Port up to 10% of the Base Rate.
+Once employee contributions have reached 10% of the Base Rate, future increases shall be split 10% paid by the employee and 90% by the Port.
+The employee's share of the monthly contribution will be a pre-tax deduction subject to the monthly contribution cap of 155 hours.